Free Culture and the City

 At a time when incivility appears to be on the rise and increasingly tolerated, Diane Kalen-Sukra's new book, Save Your City, is a vital call to action for communities and leaders everywhere.
 The book takes readers from the very beginning of democracy to the challenges being addressed by communities today.
 This special Municipal World edition contains a forward by George B. Cuff and an exclusive companion workbook.

-Christianity and Culture in the City
+Culture & the City

-Christianity and Culture in the City
+Culture & the City

 Author :